jessica-nguyen-it/RHEL9-Homelab-AWS/README.md

 ## 📚 Now for the fun part: the series breakdown!

+`NOTE: I upload logs in batches, so if it looks quiet… just know updates are always brewing behind the scenes!`

 - **Week 1** – Spinning Up the HomeLab → [Read it](./lab-log/week1.md)
 - **Week 2** – Revisiting the Fundamentals → [Read it](./lab-log/week2.md)
   - BONUS EPISODE: Actually setting up my EBS Volumes → [Read it](./lab-log/week2bonus.md)